If you enjoyed reading this, please send me an email. All correspondence is appreciated!

 Of course the hotel had to be on the other side of a river ... it seems that on the Wild Coast, no matter where you are, you're always on the wrong side of a river.
 This river wasn't massive, but it was deep enough to necessitate the removal of boots, a tedious process at the best of times.
 However, I was so wet through already I didn't bother and simply waded across.
 A few minutes later we were checking into the hotel, a rambling sort of place that had seen better days but was trying its best to keep things together.
 Unfortunately the half-broken shower in our room and mediocre dinner later were an indication that, in some departments at least, they were failing.

 [Tuesday 5 October : Mbotyi-Manteku] The Mbotyi River Lodge redeemed itself at breakfast.
 Real coffee (filter, not espresso, but we were grasping at all possible straws by this stage), fruit, yoghurt, muesli, oats porridge, an excellent omelette, toast and marmalade went down the hatch very smoothly before we headed off on the trail again.
-Unfortunately, some wildly inaccurate directions from a local led us up and over a hill unecessarily, before we made a right angle turn and rejoined the main path.
-Thereafter followed several kilometres of ankle-deep mud and rain.
-Wet and tired (again) we urged tired legs up one last steep hill and down the other side, to find a lagoon several hundred metres across between us and Manteku Tented Camp, our destination for the day.
+Unfortunately, some wildly inaccurate directions from a local led us across a deep river and up and over a hill unecessarily, before we made a right angle turn and rejoined the main path.
+Thereafter followed several hours of blundering around on a multitude of confusing paths, many kilometres of ankle-deep mud and rain and arguments over where we were on maps and phone GPSs that often contradicted each other.
+Eventually we found our way round a deep ravine and reached the coast again.
+Wet and tired, we urged tired legs up one last steep hill and down the other side, to find a lagoon several hundred metres across between us and Manteku Tented Camp, our destination for the day.
 Now what?
 There was no way we could wade across that, or even swim it - it was far too wide.

 Then we spotted a chap in a canoe paddling across from a small beach below the buildings of the tented camp.
 It was the camp boatman, sent to ferry us over.
 He could only fit one other person in his canoe and there were 14 people to take across (our group of five and another group of eight plus their guide).
 But this guy was smart and very strong - he brought over a second, empty canoe, balanced on top of his canoe!
 So then three people went over at a time.
 Even so, it took a while, it was raining and I was the last one across.
 Once again I squelched into the camp, dripping water and mud everywhere.
 But this time the shower was hot and fantastic.